 How to Build Trust with a New Client

-Key Points
+Key points

-Building trust with clients can lead to future projects or valuable referrals.
+• Building trust with clients can lead to future projects or valuable referrals.

-Learning your client’s goals and anticipating their needs is a great way to establish credibility.
+• Learning your client’s goals and anticipating their needs is a great way to establish credibility.

-Ask for feedback and establish clear lines of communication to build the foundation for a lasting client relationship.
+• Ask for feedback and establish clear lines of communication to build the foundation for a lasting client relationship.

-As an independent professional, clients are the backbone of your business.
+Building trust with clients is an important part of your job as an independent professional.
 When you start working with a new client, it’s important to take steps to build a lasting relationship.
-When a client trusts your judgment and believes in your work, doors can open for future projects—or referrals to other potential clients.
+When a client trusts your judgment and believes in your work, doors can open on future projects or result in referrals to other clients.
 Establishing this type of relationship takes time, but there are many steps you can take along the way to build trust.

-1. Host a Kickoff Meeting to Start Off on the Right Foot
+1. Host a Kick-off Meeting to Start off on the Right Foot

-During a kickoff meeting, you’ll want to establish roles, responsibilities, and workflow for your project.
+During a kick-off meeting, you’ll want to establish roles, responsibilities, and workflow for your project.
 But beyond these action items, it’s also a chance to introduce yourself and your work style to your client.
 It’s worth putting in some extra planning effort to make sure the meeting flows smoothly.
-Give people a chance to introduce themselves, factor in time for a question-and-answer session and be sure to follow up with a summary of important points.
+Give people a chance to introduce themselves, factor in time for a question-and-answer session, and be sure to follow up with a summary of important points.

 How to Plan an Effective Project Kickoff Meeting: Key Steps to Follow